mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/revit-params.md

 ## Reading Parameter Values

-A language-safe way to query the values for specific parameter is to use the *Parameter Key* component from the Revit Parameters panel
+A language-safe way to query the values for specific parameter is to use the {% include ltr/comp.html uuid='a550f532' %} parameter from the Revit Parameters panel

 ![]({{ "/static/images/guides/revit-params07a.png" | prepend: site.baseurl }})